Treatment for DCIS

 DCIS (ductal carcinoma in situ) is a non-invasive breast cancer.

 With DCIS, the abnormal cells are contained in the milk ducts (canals that carry milk from the lobules to the nipple openings during breastfeeding).
 It’s called “in situ” (which means “in place”) because the abnormal cells have not left the milk ducts to invade nearby breast tissue.

 DCIS is also called intraductal (within the milk ducts) carcinoma.
 You may hear the terms “pre-invasive” or “pre-cancerous” to describe DCIS.

 DCIS is treated to try to prevent the development of invasive breast cancer.

 DCIS can be found alone or with invasive breast cancer.

-If DCIS is diagnosed with invasive breast cancer, treatment and prognosis are based on the invasive breast cancer (not the DCIS).
+If DCIS is diagnosed with invasive breast cancer, treatment and prognosis (the chance of survival) are based on the invasive breast cancer, not the DCIS.

 Learn about treatment for early breast cancer.